cmvandrevala/cmvandrevala.github.io/teaching/phy/122/lesson-plans/electric-charge-and-coulombs-law.md

   - Conductors and insulators
   - Charging objects
   - Coulomb's law
+objectives:
+  - Describe the two types of electric charge
+  - Describe the behavior of electric charges in conductors and insulators
+  - Describe different ways of charging and discharging objects
+  - Calculate the forces on point charges using Coulomb's law
 ---

-## 🎯 Objectives

-* Describe the two types of electric charge
-* Describe the behavior of electric charges in conductors and insulators
-* Describe different ways of charging and discharging objects
-* Calculate the forces on point charges using Coulomb's law

 ## 📋 Sequence